Equity and Engagement in Climate Response

 - Washington State Department of Health: Environmental Health Disparities Map — An interactive mapping tool that compares environmental health disparities for communities across the state.
 The map can assist in identifying frontline communities by census tract.
 It shows pollution measures, such as diesel emissions, as well as proximity to hazardous waste sites.
 In addition, it displays measures like poverty and cardiovascular disease.

-- Washington State Interagency Council on Health Disparities and Environmental Justice Task Force — Was responsible for recommending strategies for incorporating environmental justice principles into future State agency actions across Washington.
+- Washington State Interagency Council on Health Disparities and Environmental Justice Task Force — Was responsible for recommending strategies for incorporating environmental justice principles into future state agency actions.
 Includes links to the group’s final report, recommendations, bylaws, and operating principles.